yasaidaisuki/vial/README.md

 * [PostgreSQL](https://www.postgresql.org/)
 * [Docker and Compose](https://www.docker.com/)

+## Extra Technologies:
+* Axios
+* ShadCN (Front-end components & Styling)

 ### Guidelines

 ### Notes:
 - App is made with Next.js, so page uses server-side and component uses client-side.
-    - Overhead fetching on server-side, everytime an axios req is made, refetch form and quert data in component
+    - Overhead fetching on server-side, everytime an axios req is made, refetch form and query data in component
-    - Included API to delete query.
-    - Fully responsive with media queries
+- Fully responsive with media queries (small, medium, and large screens)
-    - Clicking on a formData item row causes it to show full question and answer
+- Clicking on a row shows the full untruncated question and answer.
+    - Ensures User Experience
+- Backend API Routes are done with Fastify client to provide the routes and abstracted Prisma ORM functions is used to interact with POSTGRESQL
+    - used Prisma to create a queryData schema which generates an abstracted function to perform CRUD on the queryData table on psql.
+    - Extra DELETE functionality available when a query exists
+- API Documentation can be found below

 ---
 ### Screenshots